rgvia/devops-test-helloworld-app/README.md

 eb create devops-test-helloworld-app --cfg ApphelloworldProd-environment-config
 ```

+Notes:
-Note: Application will run in the 80 port.
+  - Application will run in the 80 port.
+  - The deployment will take about 15 minutes.
+The EB CLI timed out after 10 minutes.
+The operation might still be running.
+To keep viewing events, run 'eb events -f'.
+To set timeout duration, use '--timeout MINUTES'.

 # REST API